centrifuge/documentation/docs/chain/get-started/run-node.md

 - Google Cloud n1-standard-1 instances
 - Digital Ocean droplets with 2GB Memory, 1vCPU
 - Standard desktop machines with Docker
-- Theoretically also runable on Raspberry Pi 4, but not confirmed
+- Theoretically also runnable on Raspberry Pi 4, but not confirmed
 ---

 To run your own node, you have 2 options: